 |Hispanic or Latino||2,138|

-Americans aren’t the only ones with an interest in Criminology.
+Criminology appeals to people across the globe.
 About 1.7% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea